Radio drama: 2000–present: radio drama's "new media" revival

 In September, 2010 Radio New Zealand began airing its first ongoing soap opera, You Me Now, which won the Best New Drama Award in the 2011 New Zealand Radio Awards.

-On KDVS radio in Davis, California there are two radio theater shows, Evening Shadows, a horror/fantasy show paying tribute to classic old-time radio horror, and KDVS Radio Theater which commonly features dramas about social and political themes.
+On KDVS radio in Davis, California there are two radio theatre shows, Evening Shadows, a horror/fantasy show paying tribute to classic old-time radio horror, and KDVS Radio Theater which commonly features dramas about social and political themes.

 The audio drama format exists side by side with books presented on radio, read by actors or by the author.
 In Britain and other countries there is also quite a bit of radio comedy (both stand-up and sitcom).
 Together, these programs provide entertainment where television is either not wanted or would be distracting (such as while driving or operating machinery).
 Selected Shorts, a long-running NPR program broadcast in front of a live audience at Symphony Space in New York, originated the driveway moment for over 300,000 people listeners each week during readings of contemporary and classic short stories by well-known professional actors.

 The lack of visuals also enable fantastical settings and effects to be used in radio plays where the cost would be prohibitive for movies or television.
 The Hitchhiker's Guide to the Galaxy was first produced as radio drama, and was not adapted for television until much later, when its popularity would ensure an appropriate return for the high cost of the futuristic setting.

 On occasion television series can be revived as radio series.
 For example, a long-running but no longer popular television series can be continued as a radio series because the reduced production costs make it cost-effective with a much smaller audience.
-When an organization owns both television and radio channels, such as the BBC, the fact that no royalties have to be paid makes this even more attractive.
+When an organisation owns both television and radio channels, such as the BBC, the fact that no royalties have to be paid makes this even more attractive.
 Radio revivals can also use actors reprising their television roles even after decades as they still sound roughly the same.
 Series that have had this treatment include Doctor Who, Dad's Army, Thunderbirds and The Tomorrow People.
 In 2013 BBC Radio 4 released a radio adaptation of Neverwhere by Neil Gaiman, featuring a cast of well known television and film actors.
 Neil Gaiman has said he was excited about the radio drama adaptation as it allowed the work to be presented with a greater deal of special effects than was possible on television.
 In the United States, an adaptation of The Twilight Zone aired to modest success in the 2000s (decade) as a syndicated program.